VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 system.
 The following chapters will describe what happens after the V1 release.

-This chapter also describes the Metro-style UI that the team added to the public web-site during this phase and includes a discussion of task-based UIs.
+This chapter also describes the Metro-inspired UI that the team added to the public web-site during this phase and includes a discussion of task-based UIs.